Dr. Jason Kwak

 Pianist Jason Kwak has already enjoyed a successful career, both as an artist and as a pedagogue.
 Born in Seoul, South Korea, Dr. Kwak began his piano studies at the age of four.
 He has earned his degrees in Piano Performance from Eastman School of Music and The University of Texas at Austin.
 His principal piano teachers include David Watkins, Douglass Weeks, Barry Snyder, and Nancy Garrett.
 Dr. Kwak is currently a Professor of Piano and Keyboard Area Coordinator at Texas State University.
 Previously, he has held teaching positions at Texas A&M University-Kingsville, The University of Texas at Austin, The University of Texas Extension Program, and the Austin Chamber Music Center.
 He is consistently in high demand for performances, masterclasses, lectures, and adjudications on a state, national, and international level.

 Dr. Kwak has received top prize in many piano competitions including the Atlanta Steinway Society Competition, Handok Piano Competition, Southern Keyboard Competition, Atlanta Music Club, and the Clara Wells Piano Competition.
-He has made numerous national and international appearances as a solo pianist including performances with the Victoria Symphony, Jeju Philharmonic Orchestra, Daegu Symphony Orchestra, The University of Texas Wind Ensemble, Texas A&M University-Kingsville Wind Symphony, The Busan Philharmonic Orchestra, Gangnam Symphony Orchestra and the Rocky Ridge Orchestra.
-Recent international engagements have taken Dr. Kwak all over the world, including stops in England, Turkey, Germany, Malaysia, Taiwan, Costa Rica, Italy, Brazil, Bulgaria, Norway, and South Korea
+He has made numerous national and international appearances as a solo pianist including performances with the Victoria Symphony, Jeju Philharmonic Orchestra, Daegu Symphony Orchestra, The University of Texas Wind Ensemble, Texas A&M University-Kingsville Wind Symphony, Amherst Symphony, The Busan Philharmonic Orchestra, The Round Rocky Symphony, Gangnam Symphony Orchestra and the Rocky Ridge Orchestra.
+Recent international engagements have taken Dr. Kwak all over the world, including stops in England, Turkey, Germany, Ecuador, Malaysia, Mexico, Taiwan, Costa Rica, Italy, Brazil, Bulgaria, China, Colombia, Norway, and South Korea.